 Welcome to Priory Avenue Surgery

-At Priory Avenue Surgery in Caversham the doctors and nurses take pride in offering the highest standard of patient-centred healthcare.
-We run many clinics for chronic disease care and offer a wide variety of other medical services such as ante-natal and post-natal care, minor surgery, childhood vaccinations and well- person check-ups.
+Many specialist clinics are provided including chronic disease care as well as a wide variety of other medical services such as ante-natal and post-natal care, minor surgery, childhood vaccinations and well-person check-ups.

 Pneumonia affects about 5-10 people per 1,000 of the adult population - it isn't seasonal and can affect you at any time of the year.
 Adults aged 65 or older tend to suffer more severely and with more complications, so are eligible for a free NHS vaccination (Pneumovax).
 Younger patients who are particularly susceptible to severe infection or complications may also be eligible.
 Your GP may offer you the vaccination if you are eligible or you can book an appointment with the practice nurse.
 In most circumstances one vaccination will last you the rest of your life, unless you have certain illnesses such as chronic kidney failure or you have had your spleen removed, in which case you need a booster every 5 years.

-There are spaces outside the surgery reserved for doctors only.
-We regret that we do not have our own car park, but parking is available nearby or in one of the short-term car parks in the area.
+There are spaces outside the surgery that are reserved for doctors.
+We do not have our own car park however parking is nearly always available nearby or in one of the short-term car parks in the area.
+On-road parking is available for 2 hours slots from 9:00am to 5:30pm Monday to Friday.
+The single yellow line parking can be used after 6:30pm Monday to Friday, and any time on Saturday or Sunday.

 There is a disabled parking space outside the surgery for patients' use.

 Disabled access is via the side entrance to the surgery (green door).
-There is good wheelchair access on the ground floor and a toilet suitable for wheelchairs.
+There is easy wheelchair access on the ground floor and a toilet suitable for those patients with wheelchairs.
 If you need help with access, please ring the doorbell at the main entrance and a receptionist will come to your aid.
 It is a good idea to mention your accessibility needs when you make your appointment.
 If you have a problem accessing any of our services please mention it to the reception staff.

-You can now order your repeat prescription via this website - click on the button below and follow the instructions.
+You can now order your repeat prescription via this website - click here or on the button below and follow the instructions.

 Please note that you cannot use the email address at the top of this page for medical queries, repeat prescriptions or appointment requests.